If you’re a tech entrepreneur, be it aspiring, scaling or late stage, we have a programme for you. See here...

 Co-Founder & CEO, We Walk

 Ryan Hoare “Creo was brilliant for gaining clarity on the next stage of growth and connecting with the right people.
-I’ve made a network and friends who I hope will stick with me for the rest of my life” Ryan Hoare Founder, TryMosaic
+I’ve made a network and friends who I hope will stick with me for the rest of my life.”
+Ryan Hoare Founder, TryMosaic

 “Creo was brilliant for gaining clarity on the next stage of growth and connecting with the right people.
-I’ve made a network and friends who I hope will stick with me for the rest of my life”
+I’ve made a network and friends who I hope will stick with me for the rest of my life.”

 Founder, TryMosaic

-Lee Trainor “Being part of the very first Creo cohort was a hugely important milestone for us at TrainorJim.
-The programme gave us invaluable support, connections and confidence at a crucial stage of our journey, helping us grow our impact and continue developing inclusive products that support disabled people, older adults and those recovering from illness or injury.
-Since taking part, our equipment has also been featured in a white paper on Falls reduction published in February 2026, further highlighting the impact and potential of our work.”
+Lee Trainor “The programme gave us invaluable support, connections and confidence at a crucial stage of our journey, helping us grow our impact and continue developing inclusive products that support disabled people, older adults and those recovering from illness or injury.”
 Lee Trainor Co-Founder, TrainorJim

-“Being part of the very first Creo cohort was a hugely important milestone for us at TrainorJim.
-The programme gave us invaluable support, connections and confidence at a crucial stage of our journey, helping us grow our impact and continue developing inclusive products that support disabled people, older adults and those recovering from illness or injury.
-Since taking part, our equipment has also been featured in a white paper on Falls reduction published in February 2026, further highlighting the impact and potential of our work.”
+“The programme gave us invaluable support, connections and confidence at a crucial stage of our journey, helping us grow our impact and continue developing inclusive products that support disabled people, older adults and those recovering from illness or injury.”

 Co-Founder, TrainorJim